-May means it’s MCG’s Anniversary!
-This year we turn 14.
+May means it’s MCG’s anniversary, and this year celebrates 14 years in business.
 We thought what better way to celebrate than to learn from our leader, Kris Martinez.
 We interviewed Kris to understand why she started the business 14 years ago, what she enjoys most about being an entrepreneur, and all about how the business started out and has grown.
 Read on to learn more about Martinez Creative Group!

 - What made you want to start MCG?

 I first thought about starting my own business when I was expecting my second child.
 I thought it would be a way to work from home and attempt to have more work / life balance.
-I still took my children to daycare so I could work and do meetings, but working for myself gave me the flexibility to set my own schedule and be with my children more than I would working for someone else.
+I still took my children to daycare so I could work, but working for myself gave me the more flexibility than I would have working for someone else.

 I had no idea the business would expand as much as it has over the past 14 years.
-We’ve had up to 5 employees and around 12 freelancers at any given time.
 I was almost entirely a print designer when I started my business, and now we mostly do web, video, animation, and mobile apps.
 Many of these things barely existed in 2004.

 - What have been some of your biggest accomplishments as a business owner?

 Any time we can help our clients reach their goals is a huge accomplishment, and I’m happy to say we’ve had many such successes over the years.
 Winning awards is nice, but the effect the work has on our clients is what matters most.